catppuccin/kde/README.md

 ## Installation

 ### For KDE Plasma Desktop:
-1. `git clone https://github.com/catppuccin/kde catppuccin-kde && cd catppuccin-kde`
+1. `git clone https://github.com/catppuccin/kde catppuccin-kde && cd catppuccin-kde --depth=1`
 2. Run the install script using `./install.sh` and follow the instructions.

 ### For Krita: